- We advise you to exercise a high degree of caution in Nepal due to the uncertain political and security situation.

-Illegal roadblocks and enforced national or local strikes (bandhs) often occur without notice and continue for lengthy periods resulting in the closure of businesses and vehicles not being allowed on the roads.
+Illegal roadblocks and enforced national or local strikes (bandhs) can occur without notice and continue for lengthy periods resulting in the closure of businesses and vehicles not being allowed on the roads.
 At these times, access to the airport can be disrupted and taxis are not usually available.

 During bandhs, travel by vehicles (including taxis) can be dangerous as bandh organisers may forcibly stop vehicles from travelling.
 You should minimise your movements and exercise a high degree of caution.
 You should also ensure that you have adequate supplies of water, food, batteries, cash and medications.
 Travel services, including to trekking areas and outside of Kathmandu Valley, may be disrupted during bandhs.

 Threats have been made against Christian organisations in Nepal, including schools.
 A bomb exploded in the Assumption Church in Kathmandu in May 2009, and in 2013 Muslim owned houses were burnt in the far east of the country during community unrest.